Body Fat Percentage: The Complete Guide to Understanding Your Body Composition

 Maintaining Muscle as You Age

-- Strength Training: 2-3 times weekly minimum
+- Strength Training: At least 2-3 times weekly

 Calculate your protein needs with our Protein Intake Calculator.